sheyll/oh-my-stack-templates/README.md

 Templates for `stack new`, complementing the templates found in the [stack-templates](https://github.com/commercialhaskell/stack-templates) project.

+The `stack-templates` project is currently searching a solution for modular, composable, upgradable, generic, safe stack templates.

+Currently(10/2016) they are not too fond of PRs for new templates, until the general direction has been decided.

+That's why this project was created.
+Until a correct solution has been found, I suggest we gather all our templates in here, and then kill this project as soon as `stack-templates` is done.

+I suggest it might make sense to gather many templates in order to deduce the requirements for a project like `stack-templates`.

 ## Usage

 1. Pick a template from below and copy the URL of the template.